Spokane, Portland and Seattle 700: Revenue service years

-No. 700 was delivered on June 21, 1938, joining the 702 pulling overnight passenger trains between Spokane and Vancouver, Washington, along the north shore of the Columbia River, with the No. 701 providing backup and pulling freight.
+No. 700 was built in May 1938 by the Baldwin Locomotive Works (BLW) and was delivered on June 21, 1938, joining the 702 pulling overnight passenger trains between Spokane and Vancouver, Washington, along the north shore of the Columbia River, with the No. 701 providing backup and pulling freight.
 Owing to an undersized turntable, the Northerns didn't reach Portland, Oregon until 1944.

 By 1947, the Great Northern Railway had begun to streamline its premier passenger train, The Empire Builder, and had started adding diesels to the locomotive mix.
 SP&S also started purchasing diesels at this time, but they arrived after the streamlined cars were brought into service and for a few months, the 700s pulled the Portland section of Great Northern's Empire Builder and Northern Pacific's North Coast Limited.

 Through the late 1940s and early 1950s, the E-1s continued to pull secondary passenger trains, but by 1954, the diesels had completely replaced steam for passenger service and the E-1s were relegated to pulling freight trains until 1955.
 On May 20, 1956, a spruced-up No. 700, with its normally grey smokebox painted silver, pulled its last passenger train.
 The Farewell To Steam run had a total of 21 cars carrying 1,400 passengers from Portland, Oregon to Wishram, Washington, in the heart of the Columbia Gorge, and back again.